tum-esm/utils/docs/pages/api-reference.md

 def get_main_thread_id() -> int
 ```

-Get the main thread ID of OPUS.
+Get the process ID of the main thread of OPUS.

 ##### `some_macro_is_running`